 Approximately 75 percent of Hawaii’s population falls in category 1a, 1b, or 1c.
 This means that the Phase 1 vaccine distribution will likely continue through the spring and into the summer as the category includes approximately 800,000 people.
 Phase 2 includes everyone else ages 16 and older, around 300,000 people.

 Vaccines have not been approved for distribution to anyone under 16 years old.
 The state has not given any indications that it will mandate vaccines for any student at this time.
 In addition, there are no plans to distribute vaccines to students ages 16+ through the public school system.
 Any determination of mandatory student vaccines would be led by the DOH, which has the authority to determine any required vaccines for students in public schools and universities.

-Once information is provided to DOH, employees can expect to receive further information on opportunities to schedule their vaccines as they become available.
+Employees can expect to receive further information on opportunities to schedule their vaccines as they become available.
 This may include direct scheduling with either DOH, a regional health care provider, or a HIDOE partner site.
 Please keep in mind that timing will vary for all employees.

 The HIDOE has split its employees into three groups to prioritize vaccinations:

 - Group 1: Adults who work on-site and have direct contact with the public, including employees at the school level,

 - Group 2: Those who work in close proximity to colleagues, including places like the district office staff, and